input-output-hk/partner-chains-smart-contracts/docs/Tutorial/Tutorial.md

 Note that we will need to pass the `rawHexPublicKey`s of each of our committee
     members as a flag to `sidechain-main-cli` with the flag `--committee-pub-key`.
 The following command initializes the sidechain with the committee from the previous step.

+# Option 1: Initialise the sidechain in full

 ```bash
 nix run .#sidechain-main-cli -- init \